Portfolio Reviews for Art and Design

-All students are encouraged to visit the university at one of our open days.
+All students are encouraged to find out more about the university at one of our virtual open days.
 It’s your chance to find out what we’re about – how we teach, how we support you, and what facilities and activities are on offer on our campuses.
-You can also discover your new home of Sheffield which is a lively, friendly, scenic and affordable place to study.
+You can also discover more about your new home of Sheffield which is a lively, friendly, scenic and affordable place to study.

 What should be in my portfolio?

 Imagine your portfolio as the way we can view your world allowing us to see your skills, your personality and your potential.
 Your portfolio is a collection of your work that demonstrates to us how your creativity has developed over a period of time.